Statue of William McKinley (Canton, Ohio)

 In February 2019, the Arcata City Council approved a measure to relocate the statue to Canton, Ohio, and on February 28, the statue was removed from the Plaza in preparation for its relocation.
 A nearby plaque on the plaza containing what many considered racially insensitive language regarding local native history was also removed in 2018.

 In July 2022, it was announced that the Stark County, Ohio courthouse would be the location of the statue, with a local foundation donating the costs of statue restoration and placement.
+The Timken Foundation purchased the statue for $15,000 and transported it to Ohio where it was restored.
+It was then moved to Louisville to have a new metal base installed, and was unveiled to the public in Canton October 21, 2023.
+Ohio governor Mike DeWine and political advisor and McKinley historian Karl Rove gave speeches, and carnations were distributed to the crowd.